wicknicks/uploader/README.md

     node upload.js

 Point your browser to [http://localhost:3000/](http://localhost:3000/) to bring up the uploader page.
-Press the button "Add Photos to Queue" to add photos from a directory.
+Press the button **Add Photos to Queue** to add photos from a directory.
 This collects photos into a 'queue'.
 You can see a message like :

     117 items added to the queue.
 Press Upload Queue.

 You can add more items.
-Or press the "Upload Queue" link to start the upload.
+Or press the **Upload Queue** link to start the upload.

 You will see messages on the terminal from node like: